ajinkya6373/frontend/README.md

 - Like and Comment: Enable users to like and comment on posts to engage with each other's content.
 - Follow/Unfollow: Users can follow/unfollow other users to stay connected with their updates.
 - Explore: A dedicated page to discover new posts from other users beyond the ones they follow.
-- Notifications: Notify users about likes, comments, and new followers to keep them engaged with the app.
 - Edit Profile: Allow users to customize their profile information, including a profile picture and bio.
 - Dark Mode: Implement a dark mode option for better user experience in low-light environments.
 - Responsive Design: Ensure the app looks great on various devices, including desktops, tablets, and smartphones.